tigransloyan/pedrokroger.net/source/_posts/2010-07-15-configuring-emacs-as-a-python-ide-2.markdown

 a historical reference.
 </p>

+There is a [translation](http://science.webhostinggeeks.com/konfigurisanje-emacs) of this post in Serbo-Croatian language (thanks to Anja Skrba).

 Emacs is a huge beast.
 It can
 [read email, play tetris, act as a file manager], [display google maps], and even [edit videos].
 It has support for